 Nourishing Soup with Squash

 Once you have your broth and your squash this soup comes together in minutes.
 Add any seasoning you like.
 Add any meat or vegetables you like.
 Simmer for about ten minutes.
 Dinner is served.

 Squash soup makes a great school lunch.
 It is a thick soup, so it won’t spill very easily.
 It’s also easy for young kids to eat without making a mess.
 Squash soup also tastes great cold.
 That is always a bonus when packing lunches.

-I like to add coconut oil to squash soup for some added healthy fat.
+I like to add coconut oil or butter to squash soup for some added healthy fat.
 If you are going to serve some of the leftovers cold then it is best to only add coconut oil to individual bowls when it’s warm.
 Else it will solidify in the cold soup.